AntonioAPDL/antonio-aguirre.github.io/README.md

   - APCP band (`p10-p90`) + `p50` + mean
   - SOILW depth-level medians (`p50`) with optional uncertainty bands
 - Adds observed daily climate context plus retrospective context from prior GEFS cycles, shown over a fixed 20-day pre-forecast window
+- Loads the observed retrospective window from `climate_daily_ppt_soil.csv` when that CSV is fresher or more complete than the GEFS JSON payload
 - Displays metadata and freshness warning if stale
 - Displays a context-quality warning if the forecast is current but the rolling GEFS analysis context is incomplete
 - Degrades gracefully when JSON is missing/invalid